AtulBinu2002/Face-Recognition-system/README.md

 # Face-Recognition-system
-To design a system that identifies and recongises face Steps
+To design a system that identifies and recongises face

+Main.pyib contains main file code to preproess,augment data and also to desgin a model that helps in recongizing face.

+Camera.py helps interface with camerma to help create datasets for the CNN model.

+Face.py the main program that helps in accessing camera and recongnize the face present.
+Steps
 1. Creating the datasets(Taking 100 Images)
 2. Cropping only the face